PriyankaShivakumar/xsa-cap-migration/migration-script/strategy/README.md

   - Runs a shell command to compile the '.cds' file, redirecting any errors to the temporary log file.
   - If the tmp log file is not empty (indicating there were compilation errors), it renames and moves this file to the 'logs' folder, appending the current timestamp and '.errors.log' to the original filename.
   - If the tmp log file is empty (indicating no errors during compilation), it removes this temporary file.

+24. `removeAnnotation` function deletes the annotations.cds file.
+Following that, it looks for and eliminates all instances where the annotation file is being used within all '.cds' files.

+25. `modifyUIAnnotation` function adjusts all occurrences of UI annotations in accordance with the CAP Standards.
+This involves changing the first letter following the UI. prefix to uppercase.
+For instance, it transforms @UI.lineItem to @UI.LineItem.